Foreign policy of the United States: Military aid

 U.S. soldiers unload humanitarian aid for distribution to the town of Rajan Kala, Afghanistan, December 2009.

 The U.S. provides military aid through many channels, including direct funding, support for training, or distribution of military equipment.
 Military aid spending has varied over time, with spending reaching as high as $35 billion in 1952, adjusted for inflation.
 The United States established a cohesive military aid policy during World War II, when the Lend-Lease program was implemented to support the Allied powers.
 After the war, the United States continued to provide military aid in line with other foreign aid programs to support American allies.
 Programs such as Foreign Military Financing and Foreign Military Sales oversee distribution of military aid.

 According to a 2016 report by the Congressional Research Service, the U.S. topped the market in global weapon sales for 2015, with $40 billion sold.
 The largest buyers were Qatar, Egypt, Saudi Arabia, South Korea, Pakistan, Israel, the United Arab Emirates and Iraq.
 In 2020, the United States distributed $11.6 billion in military aid, the lowest since 2004.
 Military aid is one of the main forms of foreign aid, with 23% of American foreign aid in 2020 taking the form of military aid.
 Afghanistan was the primary recipient of American military aid in the 2010s.
-In 2022, military aid policy in the United States shifted from Afghanistan to Ukraine following the end of the War in Afghanistan and the Russian invasion of Ukraine.
+In 2022, military aid policy in the United States shifted from Afghanistan to Ukraine following the end of the War in Afghanistan and the Russo-Ukrainian war.
 As of 2021, the United States has military bases in at least 80 countries.

 The table below outlines the ten largest recipients of United States military aid in 2020 and their estimated aid in billions.